CSTARS/ckanext-esis/README.md

-ckanext-esis
+ckanext-ceic
 ============

-Ckan extension adding additional fields and controls for spectral data
+CEIC extension for CKAN adding additional fields and controls